HasangerGames/suroi-ios/README.md

 [suroi.io](https://suroi.io)

 ## Donate!
 Any amount helps!
-All donation money goes towards keeping the servers running.
+All donation money goes towards keeping the servers running and the app being available on the App Store.

 [ko-fi.com/suroi](https://ko-fi.com/suroi)